 Stories Restaurant was one of our first stops.
 We were hungry and looking around the square for someplace to eat and bumped into a nice couple from Indy.
 They asked us if we knew where the “tenderloin place” was.
 We didn’t but we followed them instantly!
 This was it.
 Yum!

-Pearl Street Pub in Oldenburg (15 min drive).
+I think I snapped this shot on our way to the Pearl Street Pub in Oldenburg (15 min drive).
 Butterflies are so damn pretty!
 I got lucky with this one.

-Nana's B&B in Greensburg.
+Then it was on to Nana’s B&B in Greensburg.
 We were the only guests in this three-room b&b.
 The owners Joanne & Ed were wonderful!
-Since the room was so affordable (all 3 are less than $100/night) - we opted for the extra package that included flowers, champagne & chocolate covered strawberries.
+Since the room was so affordable (all 3 are less than $100/night) – we opted for the extra package that included flowers, champagne & chocolate covered strawberries.

 One of our last stops was Stapps Circle S Ranch between Greensburg & Batesville.
 It was really the main reason I chose Greensburg.
 It’s like one of those safari parks where you can walk/drive thru and feed the animals.